 The logic behind the screening chatbot is the same as it is in the case of an FAQ bot (more in the following sections).
 The chatbot can, for instance, ask the customer about the nature of their issue (e.g. billing, delivery), or offer alternative communication channels (e.g. email, live chat).

-If you want to offer your customers an option to order a phone call via the live chat, you can create and Order a Phone Call bot from scratch or use a free ready-made template.
+If you want to offer your customers an option to order a phone call via the live chat, you can create and Order a Phone Call bot from scratch or use one of free chatbot templates.

 If you are using many tools that you need to “glue” together, consider using Zapier.
 It can exchange information between your VCC software and other apps.
 For example, your Order a Phone Call bot can send a zap to your VoIP solution to let you know that the customer is waiting for your call.

 In regular circumstances, if none of your agents is available to pick up the incoming phone call, the customer is put on hold.
 Give them the choice between ordering a call and picking alternative communication channels.
 Thanks to this, you will:

 - Mitigate the frustration connected with the wait-time